 Over the years there have been various approaches to making formable high strength steels.
 Initially the focus was on combining high yield strength with good elongation.
-Recently, efforts have been aimed at producing advanced automotive coated steels with good formability, combined with high tensile strength and lower yield/tensile strength ratio.
+During the last three decades, much work has been aimed at producing advanced automotive coated steels with good formability, combined with high tensile strength and lower yield/tensile strength ratio.
+The driving force behind this continuing technology development is to produce steels that enable production of fuel-efficient vehicles.

-High strength steel (HSS) sheet can be produced by a number of methods:
+High strength steel (HSS) sheet can be produced by several methods:

-- □ Standard HSS widely available and used today in both structural and automotive applications.
+Standard HSS - widely available and used today in both structural and automotive applications.
 Included are the high strength low alloy steels (HSLAS).
+One or more of the following strengthening methods are utilized to produce these types of steels:

+- Solid solution strengthening (for HSS)

+- Interstitial

+- Substitutional

-One or more of the following strengthening methods are utilized to produce these types of steels. - Solid solution strengthening (for HSS) - Interstitial - Substitutional - Precipitation hardening and grain refinement (for HSLAS) - Advanced high strength steels an emerging class of high strength steels.
-Produced using higher alloy levels combined with special in-line thermal treatment.
+- Precipitation hardening and grain refinement (for HSLAS)

+- Advanced high strength steels a continually evolving class of high strength, formable steels produced using higher alloy levels combined with specialized inline thermal treatments.

 The solid solution strengthening method is the traditional approach and achieves high strength with moderate formability.
 The interstitial approach uses elements such as carbon and nitrogen that stretch the ferrite lattice.
-This mechanism is usually combined with substitutional elements such as manganese, silicon, and phosphorous, which replace iron, also stretching the ferrite lattice.
+This mechanism is usually combined with substitutional elements such as manganese, silicon, and phosphorous, which replace iron atoms, also stretching the ferrite lattice.